Lesson Plan Three: Where Doctors Work

 Discussion

-• Is it a good experience?
+- Is it a good experience?
 If not, how would you improve it?
-(Examples: Make the wait time shorter, cost less, or more comfortable chairs.)
+(Examples: make it cost less, make the wait time shorter, have more comfortable chairs in the waiting room.)

 USS Comfort